iit-DLSLab/robotlib/README.md

     std::shared_ptr<robotlib::RobotBase> robot {robotlib::RobotFactory::openRobot("dummy-quadruped")};

 With the openRobot function, the shared library associated to the dummy quadruped robots is loaded at runtime.
 The real object type is masquerade by the Robotlib interface, and therefore the robot object is used to get robot information and data structures and to use utility functions.

+If you wanted to load the aliengo glue code, you just would need to install it and then you could load it with

+    // Instantiate the Aliengo robot object
+    std::shared_ptr<robotlib::RobotBase> aliengo {robotlib::RobotFactory::openRobot("aliengolib")};

 Some robot information can be accessed through the robot object, for example